The Arduino For Loop: How you can use it the Right Way and easily repeat blocks of

 The other important point about for-loops is that they need a loop control variable - in the example

-this is the variable i.
-This is used as a loop counter and is used to decide when to exit the loop.
+This variable is used as a loop counter and is used to decide when to exit the loop.

 The code shown previously is the standard way to write a for-loop